Synthetixio/synthetix-docs/content/integrations/ether-wrapper.md

         // For others, see the contracts-interface README:
         // https://github.com/Synthetixio/js-monorepo/tree/master/packages/contracts-interface
-        const provider = ethers.providers.getDefaultProvider('kovan');
+        const provider = ethers.providers.getDefaultProvider('sepolia');

         // create a signer with a provider attached const signer = new ethers.Wallet(
-          // just a dummy kovan wallet with a little keth from the faucet '0xa0d951c494421559c63089093b020cf2f7aac003c916967dc36e989bc695222e',
+          // just a dummy sepolia wallet with a little keth from the faucet '0xa0d951c494421559c63089093b020cf2f7aac003c916967dc36e989bc695222e',
           provider
         );

-        // and then instantiate synthetix with the signer const snxjs = synthetix({ network: 'kovan', signer });
+        // and then instantiate synthetix with the signer const snxjs = synthetix({ network: 'sepolia', signer });

         (async () => {
           try {